unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # This process will take several minutes.
 # Keep a log so you can investigate anything that looks suspicious.
 #
+# Running "ant setup" is not required, but it will print useful errors to
+# debug issues with your path when it fails.
+#
 # If you see timeout errors when building the rbnf data, for example, then the
 # system you are building on likely does not have its IP address whitelisted with
 # Unicode for access to the CLDR repository, see note on "IP address whitelisting"
 # near the top of this file.

 cd $ICU4C_DIR/source/data
+ant setup
 ant clean
 ant all 2>&1 | tee /tmp/cldr-newData-buildLog.txt